Skip to Content

 Things To Do near Park MGM

-See a Hockey Game: One of my all time favorite Las Vegas experiences was placing an oversize bet on a playoff hockey game at Park MGM and then catching it live, steps away at the T-Mobile Arena.
+See a Hockey Game: One of my all-time favorite Las Vegas experiences was placing an oversize bet on a playoff hockey game at Park MGM and then catching it live, just steps away, at T-Mobile Arena.

 The arena also hosts other types of entertainment, including big-name shows and concerts.
 T-Mobile Arena’s events calendar can be viewed here.